 With more than 600 items, parts of belts and garment trimmings numerically form the biggest part of the treasure.
 From three clasps and strap ends each as well as silver appliqués, four belts can be reconstructed.
 Motifs punched from thin sheets of gilded silver served as trimmings, sown to precious garments.

 Eleven silver vessels form a grand ensemble of silver tableware.
 It consists of a double cup, a shallow drinking vessel, one ewer as well as a set of eight nested beakers.
 Traces of use prove that these vessels were actually used by their former owners.

-The Erfurt Treasure find is also remarkable from a numismatic point of view, because the coins are one of the first sort that were not just used regionally: The find contains 3,141 tornesel.
-These are for the most part French Kings’ tornesel or faithful imitations, which have the names of the French kings as legends.
-Most of the coins bear the legend of Louis IX, Philip III, Philip IV or Philip V.
+The Erfurt Treasure find is also remarkable from a numismatic point of view, because the coins are one of the first sort that were used further than locally or regionally: The find contains 3,141 tornese coins.
+These are French Kings’ tornese or accurate imitations bearing the names of the French kings in their circumscriptions.
+Most of the coins in the Erfurt treasure bear the legend of Louis IX, Philip III, Philip IV or Philip V.

-In addition the find comprises 14 silver bars, which are also described as “Gusskönige” in German (the name for a piece of metal when it has been taken out of the cast).
-Apart from one exception each exemplar had been given a stamp to guarantee its purity.
-Because of the stamp motifs showing a simple image of a wheel, the pieces most probably come from Erfurt; on two bars an Erfurt citizen is also named – Johannes Nase.
+In addition, the find comprises 14 silver ingots, also known as “Gusskönige” in German (the name for a piece of metal when it has been taken out of the cast).
+Apart from one exception, each exemplar has been given a stamp.
+Five ingots bear the Mainz wheel, the emblem of the Archbishop of Mainz.
+Possibly, they were made in the Erfurt mint.